Community-RAD/Rules_Archival_Description/8-5_Physical-Description-Area.md

 > 1 audio disc (7 min.) : 78 rpm ; 30 cm + 1 pamphlet

+## END NOTES

-[^5]: This punctuation is repeated for each physical description.
+[5] This punctuation is repeated for each physical description.

-[^6]: This list of specific material designations is based on the physical carrier of the unit being described, i.e., the material or object which contains, supports or presents the sound recording.
+[6] This list of specific material designations is based on the physical carrier of the unit being described, i.e., the material or object which contains, supports or presents the sound recording.
 Institutions are encouraged to use the recommended list.
 However, if an institution chooses not to use this list it should, nevertheless, establish a policy regarding specific material designations.
 The following source may be useful in defining additional specific material designations: "Audio Preservation: a Planning Study" (Association for Recorded Sound Collections, Associated Audio Archives Committee, 1988).

-[^7]: Table of Technical Specifications and Industry Norms for Sound Recordings* This table indicates which specifications apply to each type of sound recordings.
+[7] Table of Technical Specifications and Industry Norms for Sound Recordings* This table indicates which specifications apply to each type of sound recordings.
 Specifications which are applicable are marked A, those which are not applicable are marked N/A. If there is a norm for a specification and type of recording it follows letter A.

 | Specifications | Analogue disc 78 rpm | Disc other speeds | Digital disc | Reel | Cassette | Cartridge |